Ceheiss/monochrome/_posts/2020-02-25-using-forms-in-the-backend.md

  <input type="submit">
 </form>
 ```
 So in the service side I will have access through the body of the request to the input values (in the GET we access them through the url).
-So I have something like `firstName=Gandalf&lastName=TheGrey`.
+So I have something like `firstName=Gandalf&lastName=TheGrey` in the body of the response.
 I can handle that:

 ```javascript
 app.post('/users', (req, res) => {